Induction for Suspected Big Baby: What the Evidence Really Says

 Why Choose Kate?

 Kate Bergamasco isn’t just a midwife and lactation consultant — she’s a passionate educator who’s helped thousands of families feel prepared, supported, and empowered.
-With over two decades of experience, she knows how to tailor each session to your unique needs.
+With over three decades of experience, she knows how to tailor each session to your unique needs.

 She offers:

-- Personalised breastfeeding sessions for you and your partner
+• Personalised breastfeeding sessions for you and your partner

-- Ongoing support after birth, including home visits and check-ins
+• Ongoing support after birth, including home visits and check-ins

-- Medicare rebates available for eligible families up to 8 weeks postpartum
+• Medicare rebates available for eligible families up to 8 weeks postpartum

 Book Your Spot